View of the Howe Sound. Image courtesy of Björn Borgers

 Michael Audain with his wife, Yoshiko Karasawa, 2023.
 Image courtesy of Ashia Bonus.

-We Are
+Who We Are

-The Foundation has been instrumental in founding Whistler’s Audain Art Museum, the Audain Art Museum Foundation, the Grizzly Bear Foundation and the Jean Paul Riopelle Foundation which all operate independently under the Canada Not for Profit Corporations Act.
+The Foundation has been instrumental in founding Whistler’s Audain Art Museum, the Audain Art Museum Foundation, the Grizzly Bear Foundation and the Jean Paul Riopelle Foundation which all operate independently under the Canada Not-for-Profit Corporations Act.

 2008